Can't Stop the Feeling!: Other versions and covers

 The film version featured in the soundtrack album includes additional vocals from Anna Kendrick, James Corden, Zooey Deschanel and Gwen Stefani.

 In June 2016, American country music group Lady A covered the song in a live performance in Columbus, Ohio.
-Jon Freeman of Rolling Stone commented it "evoked the loose spirit of a jam band unwinding at a summer festival."
+Jon Freeman of Rolling Stone commented it "evoked the loose spirit of a jam band unwinding at a summer festival".
 Country performer Hunter Hayes covered the song when he headlined The Paramount in Huntington, New York in June 2017.
-An editor from Digital Journal opined it was "in a clever fashion, which was great deal of fun, both for him and the audience."
+An editor from Digital Journal opined it was "in a clever fashion, which was a great deal of fun, both for him and the audience".